 Joseph Coughlin, head of the Massachusetts Institute of Technology’s AgeLab, puts the problem with setting age-based driving requirements succinctly:

 Birthdays don’t kill.
 Health conditions do.”

 Older drivers in good health aren’t necessarily any less safe than younger ones, he pointed out.
-But as the Washington Post notes:
+But as the Huffington Post notes: